Gael Linn Cup 1970

 The 1970 Gael Linn Cup, the most important representative competition for elite level participants in the women's team field sport of camogie, was won by Leinster, who defeated Ulster in the final, played at Carrickmacross.

 Arrangements

-UCD players, Ann Carroll who scored 2–3 and Jo Golden who played brilliantly in goal helped Leinster defeat Munster 3–5 to 1–2 at Gorey.
+UCD players, Ann Carroll who scored 2–3 and Jo Golden who played in goal helped Leinster defeat Munster 3–5 to 1–2 at Gorey.
 Connacht gave a walkover to Ulster.
 Kilkenny's Helena O'Neill scored four goals and Dublin's Judy Doyle three and Orla Ni Siochain two as Leinster defeated Ulster by 12–2 to 4–1 in the final.